pushkarydv/basic-single-page-application/README.md

 - adding pages

   <h3> give id to a section of page and then add it using inbuilt function </h3>
   ```html
   <section id="page1"></section>
   ```

+  you can add as many pages as you want

   ```js
   addPage("page1");